Associate Professor of Theater

 Theater And Dance

+Abigail holds a BFA in Acting from NYU’s Tisch School of the Arts and an MFA in Acting from Brandeis University’s Professional Actor Training Program.
 She trained with Master Teachers in the Stella Adler Technique, Suzuki, and Extended Voice with the Roy Hart Theatre in France.
-Additionally she has studied Eastern European physical theatre with the Double Edge Theater, Gordana Maric from the University of Belgrade and the award-winning Frantic Theatre Company in London.
+She has studied physical theater with the Double Edge Theater, Gordana Maric from the University of Belgrade and the award-winning Frantic Assembly in London.

 Abigail is an award-winning theater teacher (Outstanding Teaching Award, Brandeis University and a Karofsky Encore Lecture Recipient at Bowdoin College) and currently serves as an Associate Professor of Theater in the Department of Theater and Dance.